rsspdc/checklists/checklists/pipelines.md

 	Measurement - make use of tools to estimate the energy &/or carbon costs of your analyses and report them to the end user.
 	If you are using a [Nextflow](https://www.nextflow.io/) pipeline then there is a very easy way to estimate the energy utilisation and carbon footprint of your pipelines with [`nf-co2footprint`](https://nextflow-io.github.io/nf-co2footprint/).
 	This is a generalisation of a tool originally developed to estimate emissions for jobs submitted to HPC clusters running the [SLURM](https://slurm.schedmd.com/overview.html) scheduler: [GA4HPC](https://www.green-algorithms.org/GA4HPC/), see: [Green Algorithms: Quantifying the Carbon Footprint of Computation](https://doi.org/10.1002/advs.202100707).
-	The people in the [Green Algorithms](https://www.green-algorithms.org/) community of practice have some useful advice and resources for anyone interersted in this subject.
+	The people in the [Green Algorithms](https://www.green-algorithms.org/) community of practice have some useful advice and resources for anyone interested in this subject.
 	</li>
 	<li>
 	Good documentation and good error handing/messages can reduce the number of times people make mistakes using your code that means they re-run or partially re-run it fewer times before they figure out how to use it correctly.